 - Share your stories: Is your nonprofit, network, or association engaged in pre-election advocacy?
 Tell us about it: firstname.lastname@example.org.

 - Ridings map – Elections Ontario

 Some great advocacy examples are emerging as the provincial election approaches:

-- A group of artists, arts workers, and arts supporters are working together to convey the power and impact of the arts in Ontario to decision makers, in time for the next provincial election and beyond.
-For more information: http://ontariansforthearts.ca
+- Ontarians for the Arts is a group of artists, arts workers, and arts supporters are working together to convey the power and impact of the arts in Ontario to decision makers, in time for the next provincial election and beyond

-- The Association of Ontario Health Centres has released its pre-election platform, Health Equity at the Centre: https://www.aohc.org/Ontario-Election-2018
+- The Association of Ontario Health Centres has released an election platform, Health Equity at the Centre, and an election toolkit